Agentless Containers overview

 Integrate Illumio Segmentation for the Cloud with your existing cloud-native tools and infrastructure on large, distributed, multi-cloud environments

-Eliminate the dependency on iptables and underlying Kubernetes infrastructure
+Eliminate the dependency on iptables and other Kubernetes node-level subsystems

 Onboarding and managing your Kubernetes clusters